-Primal Kitchen makes a line of frozen entrees that cater to the Whole30 and paleo communities.
+Primal Kitchen has a line of frozen entrees catering to the Whole30 and paleo communities.
 Several of their frozen entrees say they contain “no gluten, grains or soy.”
-Any food item that says “no gluten” is held to the same labeling standards as set forth by the FDA, which means a product must contain 20 ppm of gluten or less in order to make that claim.
+Any food item that says “no gluten” is held to the same labeling standards as set forth by the FDA, which means a product must contain 20 ppm of gluten or less to make that claim.

 Gluten-free frozen entrees from Primal Kitchen include:

 - Chicken Panang Curry